iivanoo/covid-apps-observer/data/data_community/reports/resources/com.joinzoe.covid_zoe___0.14/report.md

 <img src="2_star_reviews_wordcloud.png" alt="com.joinzoe.covid_zoe 2 reviews"/>
 </p>

+> Rubbish!
+The app will not move past the test questions.
+Constantly asks for new test info.
+Cannot complete the process.I have uninstalled it, that is how I deal with apps that do not work!<br> :date: __2020-10-17 12:01:04__

+> Bugs that mean you can't fill things out properly are frustrating.
+I spent a long time answering multiple questions it was a little unclear that I was supposed to be focusing on pre covid and that there would be a second set of questions but like many friends of mine when arriving at the questions to answer for during lockdown the software froze and I could only exit in the hope I could go back but unfortunately exiting meant I no longer had an option to finish the survey<br> :date: __2020-10-15 20:52:09__

+> Have been using for months, suddenly stopped loading.
+Have uninstalled and reinstalled but still get blank white screen.<br> :date: __2020-10-15 09:40:26__

+> I kept trying to check in but was given all the registration questions every day, not just the symptom check, which was really annoying.
+So I reinstalled the app, created a new account and it worked for one day, but now I can't even get into the app, just get a white screen.
+How is it so broken?<br> :date: __2020-10-15 09:07:27__

+> Suddenly stopped working.<br> :date: __2020-10-14 17:08:38__

 > What am I missing??
 When I click on Report Today in the main screen and I keep getting every day the same exhausting set of general health questions and have to complete my height, weight etc. Where are the questions about COVID-19 symptoms?<br> :date: __2020-10-10 11:07:41__

 > App has been missing the last digit off figures for over 2 months now.
 Sent screenshots to the developer 3 weeks ago but nothing has changed.
 E.g. 234 cases in my area show as 23.<br> :date: __2020-10-07 23:41:52__